Where should I look for job openings?

 - You can also keep your student health insurance if you are self-employed and work no more than 20 hours/week.

-- If you earn more than 450 euros/month on a regular basis you are required to obtain statutory German health insurance.
+- If you earn more than 450 euros/month (from October 1st, 2022 on more than 520 euros/month) on a regular basis you are required to obtain statutory German health insurance.
 In this case, 15 % of your monthly income before taxes will be taken to pay for your health insurance.

 3. Pension insurance